WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

 # Warwick Tech Crew Constitution

 :::info
-Last updated at the Tech Crew 2025 AGM (19th April 2025) and ratified by the Warwick SU Societies Forum on 14th March 2025.
+Last updated at the Tech Crew 2025 AGM (19th February 2025) and ratified by the Warwick SU Societies Forum on 14th March 2025.
 :::